Located in the tropics, that helps to create many unique drinks in Vietnam that you may not find elsewhere.

 2. Coffee

-The second most popular Vietnamese drink is coffee.
-Coming to a country that is the second largest coffee exporter in the world, you will have a good chance to try many coffee versions under the constant creativity of the locals, such as egg coffee, salted coffee, and coconut coffee.
+The second most popular drink is coffee.
+Coming to Vietnam, the second largest coffee exporter in the world, you will have a perfect chance to try various coffee versions under the constant creativity of the locals, such as egg coffee, salted coffee, and coconut coffee.

-With the basalt red soil of the Central Highlands, this region has become the capital of growing robusta coffee for domestic and international markets.
-Thus, you can find a wide variety of beans and coffee powder around the country in small stalls to supermarkets.
+With the basalt-red soil of the Central Highlands, this region has become the capital of growing robusta coffee.
+The coffee produced here supplies for domestic and international markets.
+Thus, in most small stalls or supermarkets in Vietnam, you can find a wide variety of coffee beans and powder from this land.

 Every morning, many people often sip a coffee cup before going to work or when interacting with friends.

-No rush, and no drinking like in other parts of the world.
+Do not rush, and do not drink it like in other parts of the world.
 In Vietnam, most people drink coffee in sips, slowly, and relaxed.
 Even with takeaway coffee, drinkers don’t try it all at once.
-Therefore, many people can bring it to offices and slowly enjoy it while working.
+Therefore, many of them bring it to offices and slowly enjoy it while working.

-Previously only men drank Vietnamese coffee, but now both genders taste this beverage.
+Previously, only the male drank Vietnamese coffee, but now both genders taste this beverage.
 However, more men still use it than women.

 A cup of coffee is not too high, only from 15,000 VND in a small shop, from 25,000 VND to 50,000 VND in a luxury place.
-If you want to buy coffee beans or powder to take home after traveling in Vietnam, the price is from 60,000 VND to 110,000 VND per 500 grams.
+If you want to buy coffee beans to take home after traveling in Vietnam, the price is from 80,000 VND per 500 grams.

 3. Beer